 Henry Art Gallery

-The museum, which is located on the University of Washington campus, is always free to students.
+This contemporary art museum, is located on the University of Washington campus.
+It is also free on Sundays and is always free to students.

 Living Computers: Museum + Labs